The chances of a severe interaction between kratom and polyethylene glycol (PEG) are low.

 - Bowel Preparation: Children older than two years may take 1.5 g.

 Polyethylene glycol is best known as Miralax.
-There are generic versions as well, including Polyethylene Glycol 3350 and PEG 3350.
+There are also generic versions, including Polyethylene Glycol 3350 and PEG 3350.

-Side effects are generally mild, but make sure to follow instructions to avoid complications.
+Side effects are generally mild, but follow instructions to avoid complications .

 Common side effects can include:

 Call your doctor immediately if you begin to experience the following problems:

 - Bloody or severe diarrhea